How to Control Your Emotions Like a Stoic

 Common Emotional Control Challenges

-If three seconds isn't enough, extend it.
+If three seconds is not enough, extend it.
 Step away physically if possible.
 The goal is creating space between trigger and response.

 Is emotional control about suppressing feelings?